C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Introduction

-The relationship between Cuntz-Pimsner algebras and Doplicher-Roberts algebras $\DR(X)$ associated with a $C^*$-correspondence $X$ was investigated in \cite{dpz}, \cite{fmr} where it was assumed, as in Pimsner's paper \cite{p}, that the \emph{left action $\phi$ on $X$ is injective}.
+The relationship between Pimsner's algebras and Doplicher-Roberts algebras $\DR(X)$ associated with a $C^*$-correspondence $X$ was investigated in \cite{dpz}, \cite{fmr} where it was assumed, as in Pimsner's paper \cite{p}, that the \emph{left action $\phi$ on $X$ is injective}.
 It was noticed that $\DR(X)$ is closely related but tends to be larger than $\OO_X$.
 Namely, there are natural embeddings $\OO_X \subset \DR(X)\subset \OO_X^{**}$ and the equality $\OO_X=\DR(X)$ holds, for instance, if $X$ is finite projective, cf. \cite[Prop.
 3.2]{dpz}, \cite[Cor.
 6.3]{fmr}.
 In particular, if $\OO_X=\DR(X)$ the Doplicher-Roberts construction makes the analysis of the Cuntz-Pimsner algebra $\OO_X$ very accessible and proves to be very useful, cf. \cite{kpw}.
-It should be stressed that when $\phi$ is not injective, however, the relation between $\DR(X)$ and any of the algebras $\OO(J,X)$ is far more elusive and remains practically untouched.
-In this article we develope a general approach to overcome these problems.
+It should be stressed, however, that when $\phi$ is not injective the relation between $\DR(X)$ and any of the algebras $\OO(J,X)$ is far more elusive and remains practically untouched.
+In this article we develop a general approach to overcome these problems.

-Our main motivation and observation is that even though the categorical language of Doplicher and Roberts does not exactly fit into the formalism describing Cuntz-Pimsner algebras, in many aspects it is more natural and being \emph{properly adapted} it clarifies the relationship between all the above-named constructions as well as shed much more light on their structures.
-To support this point of view let us note that the algebras $\OO(J,X)$, $\DR(X)$, $\DR(\TT)$ are respectively spanned by images of the spaces of "compact" operators, adjointable operators, and abstract morphisms (arrows):
+The main observation is that even though the categorial language of Doplicher and Roberts does not exactly fit into the formalism of Pimsner, in many aspects it is more natural and being \emph{properly adapted} it clarifies the relationship between all the above-named constructions as well as shed much more light on their structures.
+To support this point of view let us note that the algebras $\OO(J,X)$, $\DR(X)$, $\DR(\TT)$ are spanned respectively by images of the spaces of "compact" operators, adjointable operators, and abstract morphisms (arrows):

 where the above building blocks are "glued together" to form the corresponding algebras in procedures based essentially on the "tensoring" -- either the natural tensoring on $X$, or an abstract tensoring on $\TT$.
-Namely, if $A$ is unital, the family $\TT_X:=\{\LL( X^{\otimes n},X^{\otimes m})\}_{n,m\in \N}$, where $X^{\otimes 0}:=A$, with the tensoring on the right by the identity operator on $X$ form a natural right tensor $C^*$-category.
+Namely, if $A$ is unital, the family $\TT_X:=\{\LL( X^{\otimes m},X^{\otimes n})\}_{n,m\in \N}$, where $X^{\otimes 0}:=A$, with the tensoring on the right by the identity operator on $X$ form a natural right tensor $C^*$-category.
 By definition $\DR(X):=\DR(\TT_X)$ and the general Doplicher-Roberts algebra $\DR(\TT)$ is a $C^*$-algebra endowed with an action of the unit circle for which the $k$-spectral subspace is an inductive limit of the inductive sequence